hialin/hial/issues.md

     - later: python, git, database, ical, zip, markdown
     - later: separate api module, used by ffi and dependent crates

+- eliminate intra::domain, move interp to cell, eliminate root(), keep origin in xcell
+- explicit domain save/write: to origin, to another cell
+- automatic domain save on drop, if
+- fix double kleene error (see test)
+- **for each interpretation**:
+    - test read and search
-- **for each interpretation**: test path, implement cell head
+    - test path, implement cell head
+    - test manual save and automatic save on drop
 - add #flat as Field option (tree serialization)
-- implement policy(): set on cells and propagated, not set by interpretations
-- explicit domain save/write: to origin, to new domain
-- write policies on domain (interpretation):
-    - read only, write ignore, write back, write to new domain
-- fix double kleene error (see test)

 - operations:
     - assign to variables;